brianglass/anastasis/files/26_september.md

 Let us hymn the thunder which re-echoed to all the ends of the earth, through whom every senseless report has been removed from earth and Christ, the Maker of the universe is magnified.

-The celebrated beauty of your house<a href="#_ftn61" id="_ftnref61"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[61]</span></a> makes every mind radiant.
+The celebrated beauty of your house<a href="#_ftn61" id="_ftnref61">[61]</a> makes every mind radiant.
 Assembled in it always in a manner fitting God, we hymn the Maker of all, and we praise you faithfully as our protector.

 Knowing you to be a star radiating light, we beg you, Disciple of Christ, that by your mediation we may be enlightened by your dazzling beams and delivered from the darkness of the passions and from temptations of every kind.